 - Embezzlement of Club funds or the use of Club funds for purposes that have not been approved by the Board.

-- Misuse of real or intangible Club property (e.g., personal data of Members) for non-Club-related purpose
+- Misuse of real or intangible Club property (e.g., personal data of Members) for non-Club-related purposes.

 STANDARDS OF DECORUM

 The Club recognizes that appropriate dress demonstrates respect to its Members, Guests, Speakers, and Host Facilities.
 Regardless of the event, the Club asks all members to select outfits that comport a professional aesthetic.
 To provide clarity, the Club establishes the following standards of dress and will communicate the applicable standard for each Event:

 - Men: Professional dress includes a two-piece or three-piece suit of traditional color (black, gray, or blue with no pattern or a traditional pattern [e.g., narrow pinstripes, birdseye, nailhead].
 As an alternative, men may wear a blazer or sport coat of the preceding colors and patterns paired with appropriate trousers for the time of the Event; khaki- or stone-colored trousers may not be worn for an event scheduled to take place in the evening.
 Ties are optional but strongly encouraged, particularly if the Event includes a high-profile Speaker.
 Sneakers and work boots are not appropriate.
 Hats and headgear are not permitted indoors.

 - Women: Professional dress includes a business suit or skirt-and-blouse combination with trousers or a skirt in dark, unobtrusive colors.
 Dresses of appropriate style may also be worn.
 Shoes should be close-toed and heeled.
 Sneakers and work boots are not appropriate.
 Hats and headgear are not permitted indoors.

 - Women: Women: Blouses, paired with slacks or skirts, are appropriate.
 Shorts of any kind are not permitted.
-Sneakers, flips flops and work boots are not appropriate.
+Sneakers, flip-flops, and work boots are not appropriate.
 Hats and headgear are not permitted indoors.

 - Casual dress is left to each Member’s discretion but should be appropriate to the Event’s context.
 Members should remember the purpose of the Club, as stated in the Bylaws, and dress appropriately.